 |1957 Ortofon advertisement

 Although there is a trend to track at the higher end of recommended ranges today, it’s possible that mid-century consumers erred more on the side of caution.
 In a 1955 Audio Magazine review of the ESL Concert cart, the company reported that tracking at the minimum force of 3 grams was “adequate”, suggesting that today’s audiophiles are less worried about wear than their audiophile ancestors.
 But tracking too light can cause severe mistracking under any circumstances, and while tracking at the higher end of today’s lower ranges is considered safe practice, tracking at the higher end of the ranges back then certainly would have increased the potential for wear.

 From this history of tracking forces, one might conclude that consumers and cartridge manufacturers had a cooperative interest in technological developments that reduced tracking forces in response to groove wear.

 Although I originally only took worn styli and high tracking forces into consideration in forming my hypothesis, Cohearent Audio vinyl mastering engineer Kevin Gray explained in a telephone conversation that low lateral compliance should also be suspect for causing groove wear on vintage mono LPs.
 Before stereo sound, static or “vertical” compliance meant nothing to a consumer.
 Since monophonic LPs have no vertical information in their grooves, the first mono cartridges only had enough vertical compliance to accommodate unruly vertical motions of the stylus caused by warps, foreign debris, or forcefully plopping a needle onto a record.
-The hot topic of the day instead was lateral compliance, also known as dynamic compliance, which measured the amount a stylus was allowed to moved in the horizontal plane.
+The hot topic of the day instead was lateral compliance, also known as dynamic compliance, which measured the amount a stylus was allowed to move in the horizontal plane.

 The lateral compliance of a mono cartridge reflected its tracking force.
 Higher tracking forces required a firmer support system beneath, which called for lower lateral compliance.
 In these instances, more force was required to move the stylus, and this took its toll on the groove.
 The stylus traced the groove accurately but there was more friction and hence a greater chance of wear.
 This was a key factor in companies developing technology that would lead to lower tracking forces.